wizzdev-pl/iot-starter/README.md

 AWS's configuration is handled using terraform.
 Detailed description of this procedure is available in the "terraform" directory [here](terraform/README.md).

 ### **ThingsBoard configuration:**
-As ThingsBoard is hosted locally on your device you need to install it first.
+As ThingsBoard is hosted locally on your device you need to configure it first.
 Detailed description of the whole procedure is available in "ThingsBoard" directory [here](ThingsBoard/README.md)

 ---
 ## **After cloud setup:**